Gilman Louie: Video games

 He built a career in the video game industry, founding a company in 1981 while still in college.
 He called it NEXA Corporation, based on a department at SFSU that was a combination of the humanities and the sciences.
 In 1986 his company merged with Spectrum Holobyte via a shell company called Sphere, Inc., with Louie as CEO, and then he became CEO of Spectrum Holobyte in 1992.
 In 1992 he acquired MicroProse.
-His most prominent games were when he designed and developed the F-16 Fighting Falcon flight simulator series {1984–1998) and he licensed Tetris (1987), one of the world's most popular video games, from its developers in the Soviet Union, then updating it for an American market.
+He designed and developed the F-16 Fighting Falcon flight simulator series (1984–1998).
+He was also chairman of Spectrum HoloByte when it published Tetris (1987), based on a disputed license.
 His company was acquired by Hasbro Interactive in 1998, where Louie served as Chief Creative Officer and general manager of the Games.com group.

 Venture capital

 In 1999 he co-founded and became the CEO of the non-profit Peleus (later In-Q-It and then In-Q-Tel).
 It was a company created with $30 million in seed money from the US federal government, and intended to help enhance national security by connecting the United States Intelligence Community with venture-backed entrepreneurial companies and making venture capital style investments in new technologies.

 As of 2021, Louie is a partner of Alsop Louie Partners, a venture capital fund focused on helping entrepreneurs start companies.
 Known investments of Alsop Louie Partners include Niantic, Inc., Wickr, Cleversafe, Ribbit, Zephyr Technologies, Gridspeak, Netwitness, and LookingGlass Cyber Solutions.